Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Abstract

 \section{Abstract}

 We report a new measurement of the production cross section for inclusive electrons from open heavy-flavor hadron decays as a function of transverse momentum ($\pt$) at mid-rapidity ($|y|<$ 0.7) in $p$+$p$ collisions at \s{200} GeV.
-The result is presented for 2.5 $<\pt<$ 10 GeV/$c$ with an improved precision at high $\pt$ with respect to the previous measurements, and thus provides a better constraint on perturbative QCD calculations.
+The result is presented for 2.5 $<\pt<$ 10 GeV/$c$ with an improved precision above 6 GeV/$c$ with respect to the previous measurements, providing more constraints on perturbative QCD calculations.
 Moreover, this measurement also provides a high-precision reference for measurements of nuclear modification factors for inclusive electrons from open-charm and -bottom hadron decays in heavy-ion collisions.